HaSaKL/Metaheuristic_QAP/README.txt

 make

 An example Problem from Quadratic Assignment Problem Library (http://anjos.mgi.polymtl.ca/qaplib/) can be found in the folder ($project_folder)/application (NOT! in build/application!)

+To call applications do from project folder

+cd build/applications
+./QAP/.QAP_test -p="../../application/chr12a.dat"